Should You Tip A Babysitter?

 You should definitely pay your babysitter extra if they're babysitting on or around popular holidays like Valentine's Day or New Year's Eve when babysitters are in high demand.

-Our guide to hiring an NYE babysitter offers a lot of additional tips and pay expectations for this popular occasion too.
+My guide to hiring an NYE babysitter offers a lot of additional tips and pay expectations for this popular occasion, as does my Valentine's Day Guide.

 If you're going to tip, you don't want to tip too little.
 Giving too small of a tip can backfire and make you look stingy and unappreciative, which is worse than giving no tip at all!

 Your tip should usually be proportional to any inconvenience or extra work that was required of your sitter.
 For small extra details like taking your child to a further away park with play equipment they enjoy better, you might only tip an extra $2 or $3.
 But more substantial effort demands a more substantial tip.
 For example, the sicker your child is, the bigger a tip you should give.

 As a general rule, most parents who tip will typically add on between 15% to 20% of the total amount they owe the babysitter.
 Or some may choose to tip a flat amount, such as an extra hour's worth of pay.